 - Add glitter to the paint or wait until their ocean is complete to add glitter

-#4 Ocean Activities: Dyeing seashells
+#4 Ocean Activities: Dyeing Seashells

 Step #2 is dyeing seashells which will later be glued onto the ocean canvas.

-- White seashells (Dollar Store)
+- White seashells

 - Containers to dye the shells